ssameen/ssameen/README.md

 - 👋 Hi, I’m @ssameen
 - 👀 I’m interested in developing applications, solving problems, debugging.
-- 🌱 I’m currently learning Swift!
+- 🌱 I’m currently grinding LeetCode for my upcoming internship interviews!
-- 📫 How to reach me ... s_sameen@coloradocollege.edu
+- 📫 Reach me at s_sameen@coloradocollege.edu

 <!---
 ssameen/ssameen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.